ronihogri/financial-doc-reader/steps/step2_BStable2json/README.md

 The LLM was provided the table body text, and was asked to convert it into structured JSON data.
 An illustration of this process is shown in <a href="#figure-2-2" style="white-space: nowrap; font-weight: bold;">Fig. 2.2</a>*A*,*B*.
 Each LLM output (string) was checked to confirm that it could be converted into JSON data using Python's <span style="white-space: nowrap;"><code>json.loads()</code></span> function.
 If the conversion was successful, the process was deemed successful and was terminated; if not, the model was queried again.

-This task was performed under two <u>response type settings</u>: "text", and "json_object".
+This task was performed under two <ins>response type settings</ins>: "text", and "json_object".
 Overall, the mini model performed this task well under both conditions, and results were comparable.
 In the text type condition, a common issue was that the returned JSON structure was unbalanced, as it lacked the closing "\}" character.
 When this issue was addressed algorithmically, the error rate was drastically reduced from <span style="white-space: nowrap;">15.3%</span> to <span style="white-space: nowrap;">0.13%</span> (a single error across three runs).
 The error rate for the json_object condition was also <span style="white-space: nowrap;">0.13%</span> (<a href="#figure-2-2" style="white-space: nowrap; font-weight: bold;">Fig. 2.2</a>*C*).
 Curiously, in this condition as well, the error was due to a missing closing "\}" character (no algorithmic correction was applied in this condition).
 The large model was never required for this task.

 ### <a id="figure-2-2"></a>
 ![](https://github.com/ronihogri/financial-doc-reader/blob/main/steps/step2_BStable2json/images/json_table_results.png)